RickStrahl/BlogPosts/2018-07/Re-assembling-the-Web-with-Web-Assembly-and-Blazor/ReAssemblingTheWebWithWebAssemblyAndBlazor.md

 Another interesting alternative for .NET developers is [Ooui](https://github.com/praeclarum/Ooui).
 Ouii provides a WebSocket based communication framework that lets you programmatically define a UI and controls rendered and passing events back over a WebSocket connection.
 Ouii has UI models both for DOM based layout as well as a Xamarin forms based layout that renders into HTML.

-### Where are we?
+## Where are we?
 It's easy to get excited around this technology.
-Blazor's development model certainly feels very comfortable with a relatively small learning curve that allows you to jump right in.
-Even better it sidesteps all the JavaScript build framework craziness that goes along with HTML based frameworks like Angular, React, Vue and so on.
+Blazor's development model certainly feels very comfortable with a relatively small learning curve if you're already familiar with .NET and Razor.Even better it sidesteps all the JavaScript build framework craziness that goes along with HTML based frameworks like Angular, React, Vue and so on.
+Microsoft provides a fairly simple development environment where you compile and run, or publish with small set of compiled assemblies getting distributed.

+There are also some downsides to this model.
+Everything that is in Razor templates is compiled C# code, meaning that in order to make even a minor change you have to recompile your application.
+This is no different than other frameworks like Angular, but it nevertheless makes this technology a two step process where compilation is required for any changes.

-As for Blazor, using compiled .NET code that can take advantage of compile time validation of code, using rich tooling for project wide refactoring, and having nice integrated tooling and the ability to use standard .NET components opens up a world of possibilities that simply weren't an option before.
+On the flip side using compiled .NET code that can take advantage of compile time validation of code, using rich tooling for project wide refactoring, and having nice integrated tooling and the ability to use standard .NET components opens up a world of possibilities that simply weren't an option before.
+Blazor templates work in Visual Studio and give you most of the development time support you're used to when building server side Razor applications.

 On the flip side this is a framework from Microsoft.
 Microsoft has been known to try stuff and then abandon things.
 A framework like Blazor is also very likely to fight an adoption battle because it is a Microsoft product even if it is 100% open source.
 In my view, Microsoft has a commitment problem when it comes to client frameworks and Blazor very much needs a strong driving force to succeed both in terms of features and achieving 'hearts and minds'.
+But a lot has changed at Microsoft in recent years and time will tell how well they can build and support a client side product of this scope.

 It's also important to understand that for the most part this is **experimental software**.
 Vendors are still trying to figure out how to best integrate solutions like this into existing browser based UI.
 Web Assembly is still growing up and there are big holes in terms of JavaScript and DOM interactivity that Blazor relies on.
 Web Assembly is currently lacking the ability to directly access the DOM, so all rendering and event handling has to indirectly go through JavaScript.
 This means performance overhead, and maybe even more critically ugly and somewhat limited code in order for Web Assembly and JavaScript to talk to each other.
-Much of the interop is hidden internally in the Blazor framework, but at the edges if your code needs to interop - and it will - it's pretty ugly.
+Much of the interop is hidden internally in the Blazor framework, but at the edges if your code needs to interop - and it will - the code is pretty ugly.

 These issues are well known and they are already on the list of things to be addressed in Web Assembly, but we are not there yet.

-What all this means is that anything Web Assembly based in the near future is going to be a rapidly changing target. **Microsoft specifically says not to use Blazor for production projects**, but I'm sure some people will just ignore that and do it anyway.
+What all this means is that any tool that uses Web Assembly is going to be a rapidly changing target. **Microsoft specifically says not to use Blazor for production projects**, but I'm sure some people will just ignore that and do it anyway.
 Just realize that features and APIs are bound to change drastically before it becomes a stable production ready tool if at all.
-There has been no definite confirmation on whether Blazor is headed to become a real supported product, although it seems likely given all the interest that has been expressed around the overall concept and the speed with which this initial framework and tooling has come together.
-But it's all still open to interpretation by Microsoft.
+There has been no definite confirmation on whether Blazor is headed to become a real supported product, although indications from Microsoft clearly indicate that they are serious of pursuing this avenue.

-### Experiment!
-So, if all of this sounds exciting to you, consider using current versions of Blazor to learn about Web Assembly and get a feel for what it's like to use .NET code to write your front end code.
-It has a very different feel from JavaScript based development which feels both familiar and unfamiliar at the same time.
-While you may not be able to build production ready code with this stuff yet, it helps to check out the technology and get a feel for what non-JavaScript based development might look like.
-Give it a try...
+There's huge potential to for this technology to have wide ranging effects on the Microsoft eco-system perhaps even providing a path to building cross-platform capable applications that can run on many platforms in the browser, on the desktop and on mobile.

+We'll have to wait and see how that all turns out.

 ### Summary
-It's really cool to finally see some real noise with Web Assembly that aims at breaking the JavaScript mono-culture.
+It's really cool to finally see some real noise around Web Assembly that aims at breaking the JavaScript mono-culture in the Browser.
 Blazor certainly feels very comfortable to .NET developers and it gets a lot of things related to HTML frameworks right.
 In a lot of ways Blazor feel more natural than any of the other big frameworks.
-Part of this is the very code centric approach, but the ability to use .NET classes **and** also pull in a lot of .NET Standard compliant code on the client side is pretty exciting.
+Part of this is the very code centric approach, the ability to use .NET classes **and** also pull in a lot of .NET Standard compliant code on the client side.

 On the flip side, this technology is not anywhere near ready.
 There are big missing features in Web Assembly, which are going to take a while to get addressed and then take more time to actually make it into browsers.
-The good news on that front is that most browser vendors are eager to make Web Assembly work, so once the specs are reasonably worked out browsers are likely to be close behind with implementations.
+The good news is that most browser vendors are eager to make Web Assembly work, so once the specs are worked out and in recommendation stage, browsers are likely to be close behind with implementations.

-There are also big issues with Mono both in general processing and with specific issues.
-It's amazing to think that it's even possible to compile down even a slimmed down version of the Mono Runtime to run in the browser, but there are many small issues that need to be resolved.

 Blazor too is still discovering what works and what doesn't and frankly Microsoft doesn't have a great track record with client side frameworks.
-The good news here is that Blazor is different in that it is not based around JavaScript and Microsoft can leverage their skill in building .NET based frameworks with Blazor.
-Given the short time since it was initially announced and put out I'd say Blazor has come a long way and is actually mostly functional.
-But it's definitely not ready to be used in production any time soon.
+The good news here is that Blazor is different in that it is not based around JavaScript and Microsoft can leverage their skill in building .NET based frameworks and awesome tooling with Blazor.Given the short time since it was initially announced and put out I'd say Blazor has come a long way and it's actually mostly functional.
+But it's definitely not ready to be used in production any time soon due to performance, missing features and a number of bugs in the runtime.
+It's just a matter of time before these issues are resolved, but it's a waiting game.

-So as exciting as all of this new tech is, don't get too excited because I think it'll be quite a while before there's a stable and fully functional version of Blazor or whatever it will become that we can use in production.
+So as exciting as all of this new tech is, don't get too excited because I think it'll be quite a while before there's a stable and fully functional version of Blazor that we can use in production.

-It's not quite time to throw out the JavaScript baby with the bathwater.
-But in the meantime we can think about the possibilities what Web Assembly and Blazor can deliver.
-Get involved, play with the technology, report bugs and help out with discussions about features that you think you need and aren't there yet.
+It's not quite time to throw out the JavaScript baby with the bathwater yet.
+But in the meantime we can think about the possibilities that Web Assembly and Blazor can deliver.
+Get involved, play with the technology, report bugs and help out with discussions about features that you think you need.s